ikajdan/article_similarity_analysis/README.md

 ---

-Creation of the TF-IDF model took 7.3811 seconds, and the quality ratio calculation took 72.9012 seconds.
-The quality ratio for the topic "Food and Related" was 0.39.
+Creation of the TF-IDF model took 7.1708 seconds, and the quality ratio calculation took 13.6743 seconds.
+The quality ratio for the topic "Food and Related" was 0.566.
 The quality ratio is calculated by counting how many articles in the top-10 most similar articles are related to the topic "Food and Drink" and dividing it by the total number of articles related to "Food and Drink" multiplied by 10.

-- TF-IDF model creation time: 7.5356 seconds
+- TF-IDF model creation time: 7.1708 seconds
-- Quality ratio for 'Food and Drinks': 0.388 (in 79.0590 seconds)
+- Quality ratio for 'Food and Drink': 0.566 (in 13.6743 seconds)

 ## Task 2